sugchand/qemu-img-build/README.md

     * Script cannot create an image from outdated/end of life releases.

-    * It is noted each release of ubuntu uses different softwares,tools  and configuration for release to release.
-More details on these specific release changes can found below.
+    * It is noted each release of ubuntu uses different softwares,tools  and configuration for OS services.
+More details on these specific release changes can be found below.

-    * It is possible that VM may not have network connectivity due to wrong interface naming. watch out configuration in '/etc/network/interfaces' when network is managed by 'networking' service.
+    * It is possible that VM may not have network connectivity due to wrong interface naming in older releases. watch out configuration in '/etc/network/interfaces' where network is managed by 'networking' service.

 ### Ubuntu-18.04(Bionic)
     * network is being managed by 'network-manager'.
 Add it to 'IMG_APPS' when building the image.
-    * Network is being managed by 'netplan' from bionic release onwards.
-      Delete interface from '/etc/network/interfaces' to avail the interface to netplan.
+    * 'netplan' tool is used to configure network.
+Delete the interface from '/etc/network/interfaces' to avail the interface to netplan.
       (may need restart)